rysavy-ondrej/ethanol/TestData/ContextBuilder/Readme.md

      ```

 3. **Database Connection**:
-   - Connect to your PostgreSQL database using the PostgreSQL client.
+   - Connect to your PostgreSQL database using the PostgreSQL client and create tables.
 If you're running the database locally or in a Docker container with a port mapped to 1605, you can use:

      ```bash
-     psql -U postgres -d ethanol -p 1605
+     psql -U postgres -d ethanol -p 1605 -f db_init/create-tables.sql
      ```

    - Note: Make sure the user `postgres` has access to the database named `ethanol`.

 4. **Data Import**:
    - Copy the enrichment data from the provided CSV files into your PostgreSQL database: